tdrussell/diffusion-pipe/README.md

 conda activate diffusion-pipe
 ```

 Install PyTorch first.
 It is not listed in the requirements file, because certain GPUs sometimes need different versions of PyTorch or CUDA, and you might have to find a combination that works for your hardware.
-As of this writing (August 7, 2025), PyTorch 2.7.1 with CUDA 12.8 works on my 4090, and is compatible with flash-attn 2.8.1:
+As of this writing (October 26, 2025), PyTorch 2.9.0 with CUDA 12.8 works on my 4090, and is compatible with the current latest flash-attn 2.8.3:
 ```
-pip install torch==2.7.1 torchvision==0.22.1 torchaudio==2.7.1 --index-url https://download.pytorch.org/whl/cu128
+pip install torch torchvision
 ```
-Note: as of right now (August 7, 2025), I can't get PyTorch 2.8.0 to work with any version of flash attention.
-And the latest flash attention 2.8.2 doesn't work with any version of PyTorch.
-Torch 2.7.1 + flash attention 2.8.1 works (that flash attention version is pinned in requirements.txt).
-You can always try to install flash attention from source after installing PyTorch, to attempt to avoid these kinds of errors from the pre-packaged wheels.

 Install nvcc: https://anaconda.org/nvidia/cuda-nvcc.
 Probably try to make it match the CUDA version of PyTorch.